Top 10 Affordable Destinations in the Caribbean

-This is thanks to two of the biggest resorts in the region, Punta Cana as well as Puerto Plata.
-These two hotels have an inventory of over 70,000 rooms which helps them keep pricing affordable.
+This is thanks to two of the biggest resorts in the region, Punta Cana as well as Puerto Plata and Samana,.
+Hotels here have an inventory of over 70,000 rooms which helps them keep pricing affordable.

 One of the main reasons why the DR is so cheap though is due to it’s close proximity to the U.S. After all, it is only a three-hour journey from the East Coast.

 You can use travel websites like Expedia and TripAdvisor to find great packages that suit your travel dates.